River and Reservoir Watch Version 4.6

 Reservoir Area Change Measurements

-Microwave measurement sites can also be located at locations along reservoir margins (generally at their upstream ends) where filling of the reservoir causes expansion of in-site water area.
+Microwave measurement sites can also be located at locations along reservoir margins (generally at their upstream ends) where filling of the reservoir causes expansion of water area.
 This provides for daiy monitoring of such water bodies without major inteference by cloud cover.
 Instead of calibrating to discharge, the maximum area observed is determined and the remote sensing, water-area sensitive signal is expressed as a percentage of this maximum.
 In some cases, such area change monitoring can also be compared to satellite-based altimetry of water height.

 Accuracy Assessments

-Due to channel morphology changes, either gradually over years of time, or abruptly, after major floods, rating relations may not be stable.
+As is the case for ground-based river gauging stations, the accuracy of the results obtained is a complex topic.For example, due to channel morphology changes, either gradually over years of time, or abruptly, after major floods, rating relations may not be stable.
 Also, differing water resources applications vary widely in their measurement needs.
 Thus, for some uses, reasonably accurate Q records that extend over a considerable period are much more valuable than extremely accurate data covering only a short period.
 An asset of River Watch information is the long and consistent time series.
+It may be the case also that channel changes are less of a source of error because a river reach rather than a flow cross section is being monitored.

-A signal/noise assessment can also computed, as follows: 1) The total observed signal range over 5 years at each River Watch site varies between sites with values as high as .3 (strong signal) to very low values (.01).
+A signal/noise assessment can also computed, as follows: 1) The total observed signal range over 5 years at each River Watch SGR varies, with values as high as .3 (strong signal) to very low values (.01).
 The former indicates a sensitive site where flow area changes are significant and being observed; the latter a site where noise will ovewhelm any hydrologic signal.
 2) The average observed day-to-day departure over 5 years is the "noise" statistic used.
 Most rivers monitored by River Watch exhibit periods of relatively stable day-to-day flow (even though floods do cause some periods of strong daily variation).
-Thus, the average daily variation may indicate the background level of noise at the site.
+Thus, the average daily M/C signal variation may indicate the background level of noise at the site.
 3) The ratio of the two provides a measure of signal to noise as defined.
 Thus, the S/N value compares the signal changes induced by the actual discharge variability, seasonally, and over the 5 year period, to the changes that are produced daily by other variables, including from the sensor itself.

 >19, Excellent; >14, Very Good; >9, Good; >4, Fair; <4, Poor